Version for visually impaired persons

 • Feedback to the Ombudsman

-• Online Complaint Submission
+• Online Complaint

-• Co-operation with CSOs & academia
+• Co-operation with CSO & Academia

 • Administration